Adaptive Testing for LLM Evaluation: A Psychometric Alternative to Static Benchmarks: Experiments

 \section{Experiments}

-We evaluate the proposed \CAT\ framework across five benchmarks, comparing its efficiency and accuracy against static baselines while analyzing exposure rates, overlap patterns, and the advantages of IRT-based ability estimation over raw accuracy scores.
+We evaluate the proposed \CAT\ framework across five benchmarks, comparing its efficiency and accuracy against static baselines such as random sampling, TinyBenchmarks \citep{polo2024tinybenchmarks}, MetaBench-Primary and MetaBench-Secondary \citep{metabench}.
+We report performance-based and efficiency-based metrics, with full metric definitions provided in Appendix~\ref{app:metrics}.